SRI-CSL/sri-glibc-malloc/glibc/README.md

 ## 6. Testing.

 Once you have built and installed glibc as described in 2.
-You need to do ssome additional work to be able to compile the test suite in
+You need to do some additional work to be able to compile the test suite in
 ```
 ../glibc_tests